walkrick/denver-assessment-week-4/README.md

 Remember, follow the stack trace to find the code you need to fix!

 Also, don't forget you can use the `skip` method to work on one test at a time.

+## If you finish early

+Can you find any duplicated logic in your code?
+Can you remove it?